-Complete Section I of the Major Declaration and Change Form.
+Complete Section I of the Student Academic Declaration & Change Form.

 In the blue box at the bottom of the form, attach a copy of your printable PDF plan of study, your student record and your TER.

 Forward the completed Major Declaration and Change Form and its attachments to your faculty advisor using the ‘Email to:’ box.
 You can track the progress of your form by checking the box labeled “(As Submitter of this form I want to receive email notifications every time an action is taken.)” before submitting.